DigestYourFinances

 Authorized signature

-3. The amount in numbers — in the box with the $, e.g. 1,250.00.
+3. Amount in numbers — in the small box next to the $, written as digits, like 1,250.00.
+Include the cents.

-That band of stylized digits is the MICR line, printed in a magnetic font (E-13B) banks scan automatically: your bank’s routing number, your account number, and the check number.
-To print a check that actually clears, you need real check stock and magnetic MICR toner — a regular home printout is fine for your records or to fill in by hand, but won’t reliably scan.
-And only ever print checks drawn on your own account.
+When you have a choice, electronic options are usually safer and faster: ACH bank transfers, bill pay through your bank, or a money order for situations where you don’t want to share your account number.
+If you do print a check, use real check stock and magnetic MICR toner — a plain home printout is fine for your records or to fill in by hand, but it won’t reliably scan.
+And only ever print checks drawn on an account you’re authorized to use.

 Frequently asked questions